wpmudev/coursepress/README.md

 The `coursepress/standard` branch is created for release on WordPress.org.
 You will need to copy the folders (only visible ones) to the `trunk` folder of your local SVN checkout of the WordPress.org hosted repo.

-Than follow the recommended WordPress.org guides for tagging the release with the current version number.
+Then follow the recommended WordPress.org guides for tagging the release with the current version number.
 See <https://wordpress.org/plugins/about/svn/>

 ### Other